Linda Roszak Burton

 – Kelly McPherson Facilitator, Virginia Tech Rec Sports

-Linda currently serves in an advisory role for a Nursing Steering Committee at a major academic medical center as a gratitude subject matter expert.
-She’s conducting research with Central Queensland University in Australia, and Angelia Ruskin University in England, on gratitude interventions to support nurse resilience.
+As a gratitude subject-matter expert, Linda served as an advisor to a Nurse Well-Being Steering Committee at a major academic medical center during the pandemic.
+She is also conducting international research with Central Queensland University in Queensland, Australia, and Anglia Ruskin University in Cambridge, England, on gratitude interventions to support resilience, stress management, and sustaining well-being in crisis conditions.

-Linda is a frequent speaker and writer on the science of gratitude and the associated correlates of neuroscience.
-Frequently requested topics include individual health and well-being benefits of gratitude and the professional and organizational benefits to reinforce positive cultures.
-She is the author of “Gratitude Heals®– A Journal for Inspiration and Guidance” (Available on Amazon) and the upcoming eBook, “It Takes a Pandemic – 30 Days to Finding Gratitude, Hope and Kindness”.
+Linda is a frequent speaker on the science of gratitude and the associated correlates of neuroscience.
+Frequently requested topics include the individual health and well-being benefits of gratitude, as well as the professional and organizational benefits of engagement and retention, as leaders reinforce positive, healthy work cultures.

 Let’s collaborate to ensure a transformative experience.